jmikola/JmikolaJsAssetsHelperBundle/Resources/doc/index.md

 ### Application Kernel

-Add JmikolaJsAssetPackageBundle to the `registerBundles()` method of your application kernel.
+Add JmikolaJsAssetsHelperBundle to the `registerBundles()` method of your application kernel.

 ``` php